scottandee/alx-system_engineering-devops/0x0C-web_server/README.md

 Refer to [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-16-04) for more information on this.

+## Some Common Nginx Server Block Directives
+1. `server`: The main block that defines a virtual server configuration.
+Each server block corresponds to a specific domain name or IP address.
+2. `listen`: Specifies the IP address and port on which Nginx should listen for incoming requests.
+For example, listen 80; for HTTP on port 80 or listen 443 ssl; for HTTPS on port 443.
+3. `server_name` Defines the domain name(s) associated with the server block.
+Nginx will use this directive to match the incoming request's Host header to determine which server block to use for handling the request.
+4. `root`: Sets the document root directory for the server.
+It specifies the location from which Nginx will serve files for the corresponding server block.
+5. `index`: Defines the default file to be served when a directory is requested.
+For example, index index.html index.php; specifies that Nginx should look for "index.html" or "index.php" in the specified root directory.
+6. `location`: This directive is used within a server block to define how Nginx should handle requests for specific URLs or URI patterns.
+It allows you to set various directives to customize the behavior for specific locations.
+7. `try_files`: Specifies a list of files or URIs to try in sequence to fulfill a request.
+It's often used in conjunction with the location directive to handle different file types or fallback options.
+8. `proxy_pass`: Used for proxying requests to a backend server or upstream.
+This directive allows Nginx to act as a reverse proxy, passing requests to an application server (e.g., Apache, Node.js, etc.).
+9. `ssl`: Enables SSL/TLS support for secure HTTPS connections.
+It is used in conjunction with SSL-related directives, such as ssl_certificate and ssl_certificate_key, to configure SSL settings.
+10. `error_page`: Defines custom error pages for specific HTTP status codes.
+You can specify custom error pages to provide more informative and user-friendly error messages to visitors.
+11. `location`: Allows you to define how Nginx handles requests for specific URLs or URI patterns.
+It is a powerful directive for fine-tuning the behavior of Nginx based on the requested URI.
+12. `return`: The return directive can be used to specify a custom HTTP response and optionally perform a redirect to a different url

 ## What is Root Domain Name, Subdomain?
 A Root Domain is a particular A record that translates to a particutar IP address.
 A domain name consists of a second level domain, a dot and a top level domain.
 The Subdomain usually comes before the main domain.
 It can be used to create separate sections of a website, point to specific server or services or organizing resources in a more structured manner.
 For example, `blog.test.com` for the blog, `www.test.com` for the webserver itself, `mail.test.com` for the websites mail.
 Subdomains are usually set up by configuring the DNS records of your domain name.